Working with WELL conferences (using SSH and PicoSpan)

 The WELL displays all of the topics that have new responses.
 Write down the numbers of the topics you want to read.
 You can then read the topic using an appropriate menu choice or quick command.

 You may want to see topics that have had contributions over a certain number of days.
 You can also see new topics that have been started in that time.
 This is often a good way to get a feel for a conference you have not visited before.

-In even the most fascinating of conferences, there are likely to be some topics that you just won't happen to care about.
+In even the most fascinating of conferences, there are likely to be some topics that you just won't happen to care about right now.
 You can instruct The WELL to "forget" a topic (as far as you are concerned - the topic remains remembered for others).
 When a topic is forgotten, it no longer appears on your screen when you ask for topic lists or new responses.
-You can read a forgotten topic whenever you want by specifying it specifically.
-And, of course, you can remember a topic later on, if you want to see if it's changed in the meantime.
+You can read a forgotten topic whenever you want by looking for it specifically.
+And, of course, you can remember that topic later on, if you want to see it again.